Exact Sequence Interpolation with Transformers: Introduction

-\end{theorem} Several comments about \Cref{thm:mainResultSoftmax} are in order.
-First, to the best of our knowledge this is the first \emph{exact} interpolation result for softmax transformers with real-valued outputs (see \Cref{ss:relatedWork} for further discussion).
-Moreover, we derive explicit complexity bounds in terms of both the number of blocks and the total parameter count.
+Several comments about \Cref{thm:mainResultSoftmax} are in order.
+First, to the best of our knowledge this is the first \emph{exact} interpolation result for deep softmax transformers with real-valued outputs (see \Cref{ss:relatedWork} for further discussion).
+Moreover, we derive explicit complexity bounds in terms of both the number of blocks and the parameter count.

 Second, the theorem does not follow directly from the hardmax result by taking the ``zero-temperature limit'' of the softmax \cite{elfadelSoftmax1993}.
 Such an argument would only yield \emph{approximate} interpolation, with errors depending on~$\tau>0$.
 Our key contribution is to eliminate these errors exactly by exploiting the properties of ReLU feed-forward layers, at the cost of only $N-1$ additional blocks.